State of Play (film): Filming

 Principal photography took place between January 11, 2008, and April 6, 2008.
 Filming was originally scheduled to start in November 2007, but was postponed due to Brad Pitt's unexpected departure from the production.
-Eric Fellner indicated that the film was close to being abandoned, and credited Universal's chairman and co-chairman (Marc Shmuger and David Linde) with seeing the film to production.
+Eric Fellner indicated that the film was close to being abandoned and credited Universal's chairman and co-chairman (Marc Shmuger and David Linde) with seeing the film to production.

 The first eight weeks of filming took place in Los Angeles, which accounted for the majority of the shooting schedule.
-A newsroom set was built to act as the hub of operations for the fictional Washington Globe newspaper.
-Costume designer Jacqueline West indicated that she looked to the newsroom of The Washington Post for inspiration, and used photos of The Baltimore Sun's newsroom to help her develop the journalists' looks.
+A newsroom set was built to be the fictional Washington Globe newspaper operations hub.
+Costume designer Jacqueline West indicated that she looked to the newsroom of The Washington Post for inspiration and used photos of The Baltimore Sun's newsroom to help her develop the journalists' looks.

-The production moved to Washington, DC for five weeks of location filming toward the end of the shoot, commencing on March 6, 2008.
-More than a third of State of Play was shot in Washington, DC, with filming taking place throughout the city.
+The production moved to Washington, D.C., for five weeks of location filming toward the end of the shoot, commencing on March 6, 2008.
+More than a third of State of Play was shot in Washington, D.C., with filming taking place throughout the city.
 The filmmakers estimated that State of Play may have set a record for the longest studio shoot in the city.
 Locations included the neighborhoods of Adams Morgan, Shaw, and Mount Pleasant.
 Scenes set on Mount Pleasant Street were also filmed at the Los Angeles studio, where a full replica of the strip's facade was built.
-In Georgetown, menswear store The District Line was transformed into a household goods store for the shooting of a chase scene for the film's opening sequence.
+In Georgetown, menswear store The District Line was transformed into household goods store for the shooting of a chase scene for the film's opening sequence.

-Filming took place on various streets in Washington, DC, including the U Street Corridor, and at "practically every major landmark", including outside the headquarters of the World Bank on Pennsylvania Avenue, around Capitol Hill, at the Supreme Court building, outside the Library of Congress, and at the Washington Monument.
+Filming took place on various streets in Washington, D.C., including the U Street Corridor, and at "practically every major landmark", including outside the headquarters of the World Bank on Pennsylvania Avenue, around Capitol Hill, at the Supreme Court building, outside the Library of Congress, and at the Washington Monument.
 Other locations included landmark restaurant Ben's Chili Bowl, where restaurant workers were employed as extras, and the Maine Avenue Fish Market.
 The Americana Hotel in Crystal City was also used for the scenes in which McAffrey interrogates Dominic Foy.
 The exterior of the Department of Housing and Urban Development building was used to double as a hospital entrance.
 In preparation for filming, eighteen two-foot by three-foot photographs of Secretary Alphonso Jackson were removed from the entrance.
 The production's "working week" was Wednesday to Sunday, because several of the government buildings featured could not be used for filming during regular work days.
 The Harbour Square Owners Cooperative complex was used as the home of Affleck's character.